Strategic capital · Pre-seed

 Market Opportunity

-Aggregated TAM across the Trust Stack
+Aggregated TAM across the XIIS Platform

 Combined addressable market across all CUI Labs solutions by Yr.2030 estimates.